Dsilva019/EDA-of-Major-Outages/README.md

 &emsp;&emsp;&emsp;This table shows gives a break down of Outage CATEGORY CAUSE for each state, showing which Outage CATEGORY CAUSE is the most and least common among each state.
-Also gives a general idea how severe the problem of outages is in each state.
+Also gives a general idea of how severe the problem of outages is in each state.

 | U.S._STATE           |   equipment failure |   fuel supply emergency |   intentional attack |   islanding |   public appeal |   severe weather |   system operability disruption |